shj1081/markdown-to-pdf-report/README.md

 This script generates a PDF report from a markdown file.
 It uses the 'pandoc' to convert the markdown file to a PDF file.
+The intellij style css file is used to style the PDF file.

 ## Prerequisites